OctopusDeploy/blog/blog/2025-06/inside-devops-oluwateniola-olubowale/index.md

 **What DevOps book would you recommend reading?**

 *Oluwateniola:* [The Phoenix Project](https://octopus.com/devops/reading-list/#the-phoenix-project) by Gene Kim remains one of the most accessible and insightful introductions to DevOps.
 It conveys key concepts through relatable storytelling.
-For a deeper dive, [The DevOps Handbook](https://octopus.com/devops/reading-list/#the-devops-handbook) by Gene Kim, Jez Humble, Patrick Debois, and John Willis offers a comprehensive, practical guide to implementing DevOps practices.us.com/devops/reading-list/#team-topologies)* by Matthew Skelto
+For a deeper dive, [The DevOps Handbook](https://octopus.com/devops/reading-list/#the-devops-handbook) by Gene Kim, Jez Humble, Patrick Debois, and John Willis offers a comprehensive, practical guide to implementing DevOps practices.

 **What’s one thing about you that might surprise us?**